allcloud-io/clisso/README.md

 # Clisso: CLI Single Sign-On

-**WIP Warning!
-This project is still under development and isn't expected to be stable yet.**

 Clisso (pronounced `/ˈklIsoʊ/`) allows you to retrieve temporary credentials for cloud platforms by authenticating with an identity provider (IdP).